duyhenryer/me/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a DevOps Engineer based in Ho Chi Minh City, specializing in deploy the websites, applications, and everything on AWS, Google Cloud.
+I'm a DevOps Engineer based in Ho Chi Minh City, specializing in deploy the websites, applications, and everything on AWS, Google Cloud Platform.